Ninth Grade

 Students explore the physical, chemical, and biological processes occurring in the aquarium environment and learn about the variety of applications, techniques, equipment, and fish to successfully establish and maintain a tropical freshwater aquarium.
 Using group aquaria, students feed, test water quality, identify and control disease and parasites, and learn husbandry techniques.
 Students have opportunities for field studies with Project Oceanology, public aquaria, and/or zoos (½ year – ½ credit) 9, 10, 11 & 12.

 Students learn about, discuss, and debate important issues surrounding human health and medicine.
-Topics include pharmacology, diet and exercise, the history of medicine, disease and diagnosis, health insurance and health education.
-Students also explore different career options in Health and Medicine (½ year – ½ credit) 9, 10, 11 & 12.
+Topics include the history of medicine, pharmacology, disease spread, and current issues that relate to health and wellness.
+This is an introductory course and should not be taken if SMD601 has been completed previously.
+This course can be taken before, after, or in conjunction with Allied Health. (½ year – ½ credit) 9, 10, 11 & 12.

 Students undertake an in-depth analysis of geological processes that shaped the earth and led to the fossilization of organisms during the Mesozoic Era.
 Students study plate tectonics, evolution, geology, and paleontology through independent assignments, laboratory activities and research projects (½ year – ½ credit) 9, 10 & 11.